Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-Interacting with people on behalf of companies.
-This can mean anything from doing customer services for a utility supplier, to running the chatrooms on a bingo site.
+Search results for these online jobs could turn up anything from customer service for a utility supplier to running the chatrooms on a bingo site.

 17. Community Moderator

-Moderating a community is similar to working on live chat, but you could also be overseeing forums and discussions on Twitter.
-ZIPRecruiter says that a full-time community moderator typically earns just under $44,000 per year, however, at least half the people doing this job earn less.
+Moderating a community is similar to working on live chat.
+You could also be overseeing forums and discussions on social media, such as Twitter.

-With companies often communicating on these channels 24/7, this is one of those work from home jobs that can suit people who need (or would prefer) to work unusual hours, including nights and weekends.
+Companies often communicate on these channels 24/7.
+This is one of those work from home jobs that can suit those who need to work unusual hours, including nights and weekends.

-You will manage interactions with users and customers on online channels, such as chatrooms, forums and social sites.
-Ensure people are sticking to the rules and that trolls are kept at bay!
+- Ensure users are sticking to the rules and trolls are kept at bay!

 18. Online Teacher / Tutor

-We’ve already covered language tutoring above, but if you’re a specialist in any subject, the chances are you can teach people about it online and earn $20 per hour or more.
+We’ve already covered language tutoring jobs above.
+Still, if you’re a specialist in any subject, the chances are you can teach people about it online.

-Offer one-to-one teaching in subjects you specialise in.
-You can teach anything from maths to science, and there’s particular demand for preparing people for exams or for entrance to colleges.
+Start by offering one-to-one teaching in subjects you specialise in.
+You can teach anything, but there’s a particular demand for preparing students for exams or entrance to colleges.